 - Estimates suggest that one in five people living in Cambridge are students.
-With a large percentage of these students choosing to live away at university rather than travelling from home, the opportunity for making consistent rental yields arises.
+With a large percentage of these students choosing to live away at university rather than traveling from home, the opportunity for making consistent rental yields arises.

 - Connections between Oxford and Cambridge are secure and getting stronger.
 In 2017 the government committed to a £7 billion investment project in the city, which will bring together the two towns through improved travel solutions and alike.

-- Development and investment are constantly ongoing in the city and seems to show no signs of stopping as the university remains high-achieving.
+- Development and investment are constantly ongoing in the city and seem to show no signs of stopping as the university remains high-achieving.
 Just recently, plans have been unveiled for up to £250 million in commercial property in the area.